-There would be a requirement for persons with control over enhanced tier premises or events but not being the responsible person (for example, the freeholder where premises are let) to co-operate so far as reasonably practicable with the responsible person to ensure the responsible person's compliance with the proposed legislative requirements.
+There is a requirement for persons with control over enhanced tier premises or events but not being the responsible person (for example, the freeholder where premises are let) to co-operate so far as reasonably practicable with the responsible person to facilitate the responsible person's compliance with the Act.

-The Government gives two examples in its additional guidance where a freeholder as landlord would be obliged to consider the above to a reasonably practicable level.
-The first is when receiving requests from the responsible person to carry out alterations pursuant to the terms of its lease to meet their legal obligations.
-Where tenant alterations require landlord consent not to be unreasonably withheld or delayed, this would simply be part of the landlord's decision-making process.
-The second example is where the responsible person has identified certain mitigations to be implemented to meet their legal obligations, such measures requiring freeholder permission but also the lease states the landlord should contribute a certain percentage of costs to ensure premises remain fit for purpose.
-The freeholder would be obliged to consider such requests to a reasonably practicable level.
+The Government gives examples in its additional guidance where a freeholder as landlord would be obliged to consider the above to a reasonably practicable level.
+One example is when receiving requests from the responsible person to carry out alterations pursuant to the terms of its lease to meet their legal obligations.
+Where tenant alterations require landlord's consent not to be unreasonably withheld or delayed, this would simply be part of the landlord's decision-making process.
+Another example is where the responsible person has identified certain mitigations required to meet their legal obligations but the lease may state that landlord's permission is required and the landlord should contribute a certain percentage of costs to ensure premises remain fit for purpose.
+The freeholder as landlord would be obliged to consider such requests from the tenant to a reasonably practicable level.